Weekly Review: High-Yield CEFs

 Source: CEFConnect.com

+Here, the data reveals a low correlation of only 0.33 points.
 The portfolio credit quality is primarily "BB" rating.
 The investments are well diversified in different ratings and many countries.
-The main part of the assets is from issuers located in the United States: 63.13%.
+The main part of the assets is from issuers located in the United States: 59.89%.

 Conclusion